-I sow my garlic in Wellington mid to late May rather than the traditional ‘shortest day’ (mid to late June).
+I sow my garlic in mid to late May, rather than the traditional ‘shortest day’ (mid to late June).
 I’ve put together some tips for growing your own garlic.
 Or you can read my article about garlic that appeared in FishHead magazine.

 How much garlic do you eat in a year?

 That’s the question you should be asking yourself right now.
 It’s easy to grow garlic and as you can dry and store it, you can grow enough so you won’t have to buy garlic at all next year.
 A clove of garlic planted in the soil will grow into a bulb of garlic next year.
-Try some elephant garlic too.
+Save the best bulbs to use for ‘seed garlic’ the following season.
+Try some elephant garlic and some shallots too.

 When to plant your garlic

 Gardeners in New Zealand are often advised to plant on the shortest day and harvest on the longest day.
 I find I get better growth if I plant earlier (say middle or end of May) and I might not harvest all of it until February the following year.
 This allows the garlic to get growing well before the soil dries out in summer.
 Planting garlic to me signifies the start of the new season and the promise of the harvest to come.

 Where to plant your garlic

 Garlic likes a moist soil but doesn’t need a very rich soil.
 I sow mine after a crop of potatoes because the soil is well cultivated from digging them.
 Don’t plant in an area you’ve grown anything from the onion family the year before (chives, onions, shallots or leeks).